drachenwald/dun-in-mara/events/2022/strawberry-raid/index.md

 ## Register

-Registration will open on 1 February 2022.
+[Registration is now open](https://fienta.com/duninmara-strawberryraid).
 Family tickets will be available.
 We are not going to attempt to define "family"; just be sensible about it.

 ## Travel